ZipArchive/ZipArchive/README.md

 ## Installation and Setup

-*The main release branch is configured to support Objective C and Swift 3+.*
+*The main release branch is configured to support Objective-C and Swift 3+.*

-SSZipArchive works on Xcode 7-9 and above, iOS 8-11 and above.
+SSZipArchive works on Xcode 7-10 and above, iOS 8-12 and above.

 ### CocoaPods
 In your Podfile: